 Your local authority or trust can arrange care services for you or you can choose to receive direct payments and organise things yourself.

 Self-funding your long-term care

-If this happens you’ll need to think about how you’re going to top up any contributions or pay for it all yourself.
+If this happens you’ll need to think about how you’re going to top up any contributions, or if you have to pay for it all yourself.